George Rieveschl

 George Rieveschl (January 9, 1916 – September 27, 2007) was an American chemist and professor.
-He was the inventor of the popular antihistamine diphenhydramine (Benadryl), which he first made during a search for synthetic alternatives to scopolamine.
+He was the inventor of the popular antihistamine diphenhydramine (Benadryl), which he first made while searching for potential muscle relaxant drugs.

 Early life and education

 Born in Arlington Heights, Ohio, Rieveschl was the son of George and Alma Hoffling Rieveschl.
-He attended the Ohio Mechanics Institute before earning bachelors, masters, and PhD degrees at the University of Cincinnati (UC).
+He initially attended the Ohio Mechanics Institute, graduating in 1933, before earning bachelors, masters, and PhD degrees in chemistry at the University of Cincinnati (UC).

 Career

 After receiving his PhD in 1940, Rieveschl returned to the University of Cincinnati where he served as a professor of chemical engineering, and later a professor of materials science.
-At the university he led a research program working on antihistamines.
+At the university, he led a research program searching for potential muscle relaxant drugs.
 In 1943, one of his students, Fred Huber, synthesized diphenhydramine.
 Rieveschl worked with Parke-Davis to test the compound, and the company licensed the patent from him.
-In 1947 Parke-Davis hired him as their Director of Research.
+In 1947 Parke-Davis hired him as their director of research.
 While he was there, he led the development of a similar drug, orphenadrine.

 Rieveschl remained active in the Cincinnati-area science and arts community until his death at age 91 from pneumonia.
 He had contributed an estimated $10 million to his alma mater, according to a UC spokeswoman.

 The main life sciences building on the campus of the University of Cincinnati is named for Rieveschl.